AppleCD

-AppleCD is a range of SCSI-based CD-ROM drives for Apple Macintosh personal computers, manufactured and sold by Apple Computer from the late 1980s to late 1990s.
+AppleCD is a range of SCSI-based CD-ROM drives for Mac personal computers, manufactured and sold by Apple Computer from the late 1980s to late 1990s.
 Earlier AppleCD drives required a CD caddy in order to be used, while later models used a tray-loading mechanism.
 The original model introduced in 1988 was simply called the AppleCD SC.
 There was also a version of the CD drive that did not have the Apple logo.

 AppleCD SC

 The AppleCD SC was the first CD-ROM by Apple Computer Company, introduced in 1988.
 It originally contained a fan but in 1990 they removed it because it was unneeded and attracted dust onto the optical disk head which could cause problems.
 It uses a front-loading caddy 1x CD-ROM and is only capable of Read Only Media.
 This accessory device was only able to read compact discs up to a 650 MB capacity in five formats, CD-Audio, CD-ROM, HFS, ProDOS, and High Sierra.
 On the front of the device it has an eject button, mini-phono sound out jack, and a volume knob.
 On the rear it has a power switch, power input, two Centronics 50-pin SCSI outputs, and an audio RCA connector.
-With appropriate software it would run on any Macintosh with a DB-25 connector, or an Apple II with an Apple II SCSI interface card.
+With appropriate software it would run on any Mac with a DB-25 connector, or an Apple II with an Apple II SCSI interface card.